sbcshop/PiArm/README.md

    sudo chmod +x configGUI.py controlGUI.py
    ```
    You are now able to run these two softwares for your PiArm.
 The control software is to control the movements of PiArm, while the config software is to config the servo motor.

+   Kindly make sure that Serial Communication is enabled and serial console is disabled in the Raspberry Pi configuration.

 4. Click on the 'Servo Config' shortcut icon to configure your motor, or if you wish to give movements to PiArm or control it, click on the 'PiArm' shortcut icon.